Monday, January 30, 2023

 The word 'tsu-zan' carries the idea of 'by itself so.'
 It's natural.
 We can't explain it, like the quality of energy in physics.
 We cannot define it, but we can work with it.
 It's allowing natural reactions to work in your favor.
 The best example of using this in a real-life situation came from my job at the pet store.

 When I started, the manager was the top salesman.
 He told me puppies do not sell from cages.
 You have to get them into people's hands.
 I protested that customers wouldn't take the dog from me.
 He gave me this advice.
 "David, don't ask.
-Bring out the puppy, hold it in front of the customer and let go.
+Bring the puppy, hold it before the customer, and let go.
 The dog will never hit the ground."
 I became a puppy salesman, and no puppy was ever dropped.

 I acted purposefully, but the customers reacted to the quality of tzu-zan.